Balaji-2000-ai/devops-toolkit/linux_commands.md

 chown username:groupname filename : Changes owner and group of a file
 chown username:groupname file1 file2 : Changes owner and group of multiple files
 chown username:groupname * : Changes owner and group of all files
-chown username:groupname foldername : Changes owner of a folder
+chown username:groupname foldername : Changes owner and group of a folder
 chown -R username:groupname foldername : Recursively changes owner and group of folder and its contents